 Members of the Federal Reserve’s Federal Open Market Committee voted to hold the target range of the federal funds rate to its current range of 2.25 to 2.50 percent.
 The minutes of the most recent Committee meeting cited softening domestic and global economic conditions as reason for not raising the target federal funds range.

 If you’re staging your home to sell, you may find yourself with more stuff than space.
 Rather than selling possessions that you’d rather not part with, you can put your things into short-term storage until your home sells and you’re able to move.

 For most people, the mortgage payment is the biggest monthly expense.
 Whether you’re facing retirement or still working, it would be nice to be free of this debt.
 Although you probably can’t pay it off in one lump sum, it is possible to pay off your mortgage sooner than expected.

-Last week’s economic reports included readings on construction spending and labor reports on public and private-sector job growth.
-The national unemployment rate was released along with weekly reports on mortgage rates and weekly jobless claims.
+Last week’s economic news included readings on construction spending and inflation; labor sector reports on the national unemployment rate, public and private sector employment were also released.
+Weekly readings on mortgage rates and new jobless claims were also released.

 Your carbon footprint is the measure of your impact on the earth’s natural resources.
 This number describes the amount of fossil fuel it takes to support your lifestyle.
 In the United States, each person produces an average of 19.78 tons of carbon dioxide every year.
 A high carbon footprint means your daily habits are a quickening drain on our finite resources.